FazlijaYlli/heig-grading-typscript/readme.md

 To add a new main section, add a line with *text* on the first column.
 #### Subsection
 To add a new subsection, add a line with text on the second column, and leave the first column empty.
+#### Comment
+To add a comment for a specific subsection, right click on the celle in Excel and click "Add Note..." (**NOT** "Add comment...") and enter your comment.

 ## Example file
 The file `grading.xlsx` is guaranteed to work and you can use it to experiment with the script and the generation of reports.
+It has an example of two comments for two different groups.

 ## Using
 Once the configuration is done, simply run